 Inflammation.
 Once the wound is closed with a clot, the blood vessels can open a bit to allow fresh nutrients and oxygen into the wound for healing.
 Blood-borne oxygen is essential for healing.
 The right balance of oxygen is also important — too much or too little and the wound won't heal correctly.
 Another type of blood cell, a white blood cell called a macrophage, takes on the role of wound protector.
 This cell fights infection and oversees the repair process.
 You might see some clear fluid on or around the cut at this time.
 That is helping clean out the wound.
 Macrophages also produce chemical messengers, called growth factors, which help repair the wound.

 Growth and rebuilding.
 Blood cells, including oxygen-rich red blood cells, arrive to help build new tissue.
 Chemical signals instruct cells to create collagen, which serves as a type of scaffolding, and other tissues to begin the repair process.
 Occasionally, you see the result of this process as a scar that starts out red and eventually dulls.

 Strengthening.
 Over time, the new tissue gets stronger.
 You might notice stretching, itching, and even puckering of the wound as that happens.
 Within 3 months, the wound is almost as strong in its repair as it was before the trauma.
 The entire healing process might take a couple of years to complete.

 The process seems simple enough, but wound healing is actually quite complicated and involves a long series of chemical signals.
 Certain factors can slow or prevent healing entirely.

-If you have a wound that is not healing in a reasonable time frame, make an appointment with your health care provider.
-If your injury seems to be getting worse or appears infected—that is, if it is more swollen, hot to the touch, painful, or oozing pus—see a doctor immediately.
+If you have a wound that is not healing in a reasonable time frame, make an appointment with your healthcare provider.
+If your injury seems to be getting worse or appears infected — that is, if it is more swollen, hot to the touch, painful, or oozing pus — see a healthcare provider right away.